apache/spark/IMAGES.rst

 Together with the main CI images we also build and push image manifests.
 Those manifests are very small images that contain only content of randomly generated file at the 'crucial' part of the CI image building.
 This is in order to be able to determine very quickly if the image in the docker registry has changed a lot since the last time.
-Unfortunately docker registry (specifically DockerHub registry) has no anonymous way of querying image details via API.
+Unfortunately docker registry has no anonymous way of querying image details via API.
 You really need to download the image to inspect it.
 We workaround it in the way that always when we build the image we build a very small image manifest containing randomly generated UUID and push it to registry together with the main CI image.
 The tag for the manifest image reflects the image it refers to with added ``-manifest`` suffix.
-The manifest image for ``apache/airflow:main-python3.6-ci`` is named ``apache/airflow:main-python3.6-ci-manifest``.
+The manifest image for ``ghcr.io/apache/airflow-main-python3.6-ci-v2`` is named ``ghcr.io/apache/airflow-main-python3.6-ci-v2-manifest``.

 The image is quickly pulled (it is really, really small) when important files change and the content of the randomly generated UUID is compared with the one in our image.
 If the contents are different